 - What better way to learn about gadgets than to take some apart?
 Gather common household items like flashlights and small radios and give your kid a screwdriver !
 Take a trip to the thrift shop to purchase cheap items for this purpose.

 - A pulley is the funnest gadget ever.
+We set up a simple pulley in the window and it was surprisingly fun!

 - Another idea would be to give your kids a DIY invention box so they can tinker and come up with their own creations.